Salary Calculator - Convert Hourly, Monthly and Yearly Pay

 Bonus lines let you add things like a 13th month, holiday premium, weekend allowance or recurring shift pay.
 Each bonus can use its own pay period and is first converted into an annual amount.

-Those bonus amounts are then added in full to both the standard and adjusted views.
-They are not reduced by the vacation day and public holiday factor, because they represent pay you expect to receive on top of the base salary.
+Those bonus amounts are then added in full to the annual salary.
+They are never reduced by the unpaid time off factor, because they represent pay you expect to receive on top of the base salary regardless of the days off you take.

 When this calculator is most useful